Why combination therapy for toenail fungus?

 Test the toenail for fungus.

-This is a vital.
+This is vital when the diagnosis is in question.
 We take a portion of the nail and look under the microscope, and/or culture the sample to confirm the diagnosis.
 We do this free of charge.

 Remove areas of diseased nail.